 Do you wear Hearing Aids or a Cochlear Implant and still struggle to communicate?

-Contrary to what many people think, hearing aids, cochlear implants and other assistive listening technology do not restore hearing to a normal range of hearing in the same way that lenses correct vision.
-Other communication strategies such a speech reading skills will greatly help to improve overall communication and enrich one’s daily life.
+Contrary to what many people think, Assistive Listening technologies do not restore hearing to a normal range in the same way that glasses correct vision.
+Other communication strategies such as speech reading skills will help to improve overall communication and enrich daily life.

-The Canadian Hard of Hearing Association, Sudbury Branch currently offers Level 1 and Level 2 Speech Reading Classes.
-Each level consists of ten classes that are two hours each.
-They are available once a week for ten weeks or twice a week for five weeks and there is no charge for these classes.
-If you would like more information or to register, please contact us or check the events calendar section for our next class availability.
+The Canadian Hard of Hearing Association, Sudbury Branch currently offers Levels 1 and 2 of Speech Reading.
+Each level consists of 10 classes that are each about 2 hours long.
+They are generally run weekly for 10 weeks or twice a week for 5 weeks.
+There is no fee.

 And be prepared to have some fun!
 Those who have taken our speech reading classes are pleasantly surprised to find there is much more going on than just speech reading.
 Over the duration of the classes a wealth of information on other communication strategies are covered.
 These topics include listening in difficult situations, telephones, assistive listening devices, hearing aids and much more.
 Speech reading classes are fun and a wonderful opportunity to meet others with hearing loss.